 Distillation#

-In NeMo, distillation is enabled by the NVIDIA TensorRT Model Optimizer (ModelOpt) library – a library to optimize deep-learning models for inference on GPUs.
+In NeMo, KD is enabled by NVIDIA TensorRT Model Optimizer (ModelOpt) — a library to optimize deep-learning models for inference on GPUs.

 Loads Checkpoints: Loads both the student and teacher model checkpoints.
 They must both support the same parallelism strategy.

-Replaces Loss Function: Replaces the standard loss function with the KL-Divergence between the output logits.
+Replaces Loss Function: Replaces the standard loss function with the KL-Divergence between the output logits (and potentially additional losses between pairs of intermediate model states).

 Trains Models: Runs forward passes on both models, but executes the backward pass only on the student model.

-Saves Checkpoints: Saves only the student model checkpoints, allowing it to be used later in the same manner as before.
+Saves Checkpoints: Saves only the student model checkpoint, allowing it to be used later in the same manner as before.

 Limitations#